Contact us

 What will happen at my first consultation and what do I need to do?

-It should be useful to bring the following items with you for your initial consultation:
+It should be useful to bring the following items with you for your initial consultation: all the medicines you are on, any previous medical tests, your insurance not and AMKA (if insured in Greece) and a list of specific questions you may have.

 After taking your history and examining you, the vascular surgeon will inform you fully and comprehensively about your health condition and will discuss with you to formulate a personalised plan for you.
 He will also discuss the proposed procedure in detail, recommended anaesthesia, possible risks or complications, what sort of recovery you should expect and the cost.